IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/energy_detector.md

 ##Changelog/Trivia

-The energy detector had some weird problems in versions older than 0.4.6b The block was able to store infinite amounts of energy or it creates an limitless amount of energy.
+The Energy Detector had some weird problems in versions older than 0.4.6b The block was able to store infinite amounts of energy or it creates an limitless amount of energy.

 0.4.6b